thinkcompany/think_dev-standards/development-standards/git.md

 # Git Style Guide

+This document contains Think Company's standards for using Git.

 This is a Git Style Guide inspired by [*How to Get Your Change Into the Linux Kernel*](https://www.kernel.org/doc/Documentation/SubmittingPatches), the [git man pages](http://git-scm.com/doc) and various practices popular